 We are one of the world's largest beauty companies, with an iconic portfolio of brands across fragrance, color cosmetics, and skin and body care.
-Our strategic priorities include stabilizing and growing our Consumer Beauty brands through leading innovation and improved execution, accelerating our Prestige fragrance business and ongoing expansion into Prestige cosmetics, building a comprehensive skincare portfolio leveraging existing brands, enhancing our e-commerce and Direct-to-Consumer ("DTC") capabilities, expanding our presence in China and travel retail through Prestige products and select Consumer Beauty brands, and establishing Coty as an industry leader in sustainability.
+Our brands empower people to express themselves freely, creating their own visions of beauty; and we are committed to making a positive impact on the planet.
+Our strategic priorities include stabilizing and growing our Consumer Beauty brands through leading innovation and improved execution, accelerating our Prestige fragrance business and ongoing expansion into Prestige cosmetics, building a comprehensive skincare portfolio over the mid-to-long term leveraging existing brands, enhancing our e-commerce organizational growth capabilities including digital and Direct-to-Consumer ("DTC") capabilities, research and development, expanding our presence in China, the Travel Retail channel and travel retail through Prestige products and select Consumer Beauty brands, growth markets, and establishing Coty as an industry leader in sustainability.
 Our brands empower people to express themselves freely, creating their own visions of beauty; and we are committed to making a positive impact on the planet.